zero-to-mastery/resources/WebDesignResources.md

 - [World Vector Logo](https://worldvectorlogo.com): A large collection of free SVG logos for a variety of brands.

 - [Blobmaker](https://www.blobmaker.app/): A free generative design tool to help you quickly create random, unique, organic-looking SVG shapes.

 - [GetWaves](https://getwaves.io/): Create SVG waves to use in your websites.

 - [Favicon Generator](https://realfavicongenerator.net/): Generate multiple favicons for multiple platforms.

 - [Avataars](https://avataaars.com/): Mix and Match avatar illustrations.

+- [Trianglify.io](https://trianglify.io/): Tool for generating low poly triangle patterns that can be used as wallpapers and website assets.

 ## Illustrations